 Dreamhost doesn’t have such hands-on support.
 You have to pay extra if you want to be able to talk to their support team on the phone.
 This means when you’re on a tight budget, you’ve only really got the option of live chat and email.

-Of course, if you do run into problems with your website, you can open a live chat window or send in a ticket, and Dreamhost’s support team will be glad to help.
+Of course, if you run into problems with your website, you can open a live chat window or send in a ticket, and Dreamhost’s support team will be glad to help.

 Winner: Bluehost